 Electricity saving appliances save you money by reducing your electricity usage and in turn your utility bills.

-The extent to which you save and whether or not you enjoy a noticeable fall in your household bills will depend on the relative efficiency of the existing and new appliances, the intensity of use and how long the product lasts.
+The extent to which you save and whether or not you enjoy a noticeable fall in your household bills will depend on the relative efficiency of the existing and new appliances, the intensity of use and how long the product lasts before it needs appliance repairs from a local service.

 The older the device you are changing is the more significant the difference you are likely to see.
 Similarly the more energy it requires to run the greater the likely savings.
 I.e replacing an old, wasteful, too big air conditioning unit with a replacement ENERGY STAR rated one that is the exact size for your space, will make a marked impact whereas upgrading your dishwasher with one that is only 10% less energy intensive is likely to have a much smaller impact.